turri21/ao486_Senhor/README.md

+-=(ao486_Senhor notes)=-
-ao486 MiSTer QMTECH -- Tested: Working Video 720p, 1080p & Sound -- Use Quartus 17.0.2 on Linux to synthesize this core.
+Tested: Working Video 720p, 1080p & Sound -- Use Quartus 17.0.2 on Linux to synthesize this core (See the "Building core" section).
 Only Quartus 23.1 on Windows synthesizes a working .rbf

 # ao486 port for MiSTer by Sorgelig.

 MiSTer port of the ao486 core originally written by Aleksander Osman, which has been greatly reworked with many new features and performance added.